greblus/tnfsd_android/README.md

-###TNFSD - TNFS Server for FujiNet
+#TNFSD - TNFS Server for FujiNet

-Static arm7 binary for Android can be found in libs/tnfsd **Your device DOES NOT HAVE to be rooted.**
+**Your device DOES NOT HAVE to be rooted.**

 Original files can be found here: